Creating Files

 dave@[datadyne]:~/$ rmdir unix

-trying to remove is empty, otherwise you would have to use rm -r unix
+trying to remove is empty, otherwise you would have to use rm -r unix.
+BE

 there is no undo or Recycling Bin.